bahaidev/bahai-reflib-data-server/README.md

 ## Potential to-dos

+1. Add API to redirect directly to site (and URL-with-ID to work-section-paragraph in case already have)
 1. Could make web app version which was entirely offline capable, using `bahai-reflib-data`'s browser build and a service worker.